wp-plugins/wp-simple-firewall/readme.txt

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.6.4 =

+*   ENHANCED:   WordPress Lock Down options now also set the corresponding WordPress defines if they're not already.

 = 2.6.3 =

 *   ADDED:      More in-line plugin links to help/blog resources